-The AACA Library is pleased to announce that it will be hosting a pinewood derby-style event on Friday evening during our Annual Convention in Philadelphia.
-The date for the 2020 Derby is Friday, February 7, 2020, immediately following the Region & Chapter’s dinner.
+The AACA Library is pleased to announce that it will be hosting its 2nd Annual pinewood derby event on Friday evening during our Annual Convention in Philadelphia.
+The date for the 2021 Derby is Friday, April 16, 2021, immediately following the Region & Chapter’s dinner.
 You can enter a car made from a kit or made completely from scratch.
 As long as the cars adhere to our dimensional and weight specifications, they can race.
-There is no age limit (young or old) and the $25 entrance fee will go directly to our Building Fund.
+There is no age limit (young or old) and the $35 entrance fee will go directly to the Library.
 Scroll down to register and read the rules for the event.

 This Derby is meant to be a fun-filled event for all attendees and every Convention attendee will be able to attend the event.
 Please review rule items 11 and 12 for race format details.
 Awards will be presented for the top race finishers and select “styling” awards.